arifbd2221/Car-Parking-Backend/README.md

 # Car-Parking-Backend

+This application is based django rest framework.
-This applicaion has restapis that provide information on GET request
+This applicaion has several rest endpoints  that works on GET/POST request From any client site if there is a call to the rest endpoint then this application will response accordingl.